TownLake/blog-samrhea/content/posts/2024/2024-09-21-workers-ai-watch/index.md

 ---

 > **👔 I work there.** I [work](https://www.linkedin.com/in/samrhea/) at Cloudflare.
 Some of my posts on this blog that discuss Cloudflare [focus on building](https://blog.samrhea.com/tag/workers/) things with Cloudflare Workers.
-I'm a Workers customer and [pay](https://twitter.com/LakeAustinBlvd/status/1200380340382191617) my invoice to use it.
+That said, I am a real Workers customer and [pay](https://twitter.com/LakeAustinBlvd/status/1200380340382191617) my invoice to use it.

 ## Set Up Cloudflare Workers AI

-Cloudflare's network provides a developer platform where builders can run compute workloads and rely on storage options.
-As part of that infrastructure, customers can now run AI inference.
-Those inference cases can be part of a larger application or just used for one-off workflows.
-You can see an example of a full-blown application I built last week that includes Workers AI feature, my Lisbon recommendation tool [here](https://lisbon-ai.samrhea.com/).
+Cloudflare's network provides a developer platform where builders can run compute workloads and store data.
+As part of that infrastructure, customers can also run AI inference.
+AI inference just refers to cases when you take an AI model and provide it with new information, like a question about Lisbon, and the model running on some piece of hardware infers a response.
+In this case, the model might have been built and trained elsewhere but is now running on Cloudflare hardware.
+You can use this type of inference in Cloudflare Workers AI to run one-off workflows or build real applications, like [this Lisbon recommendation tool](https://lisbon-ai.samrhea.com/) I put together last week.

 Cloudflare [supports a range](https://developers.cloudflare.com/workers-ai/models/) of the most popular generative AI models, including the latest/greatest from Meta, [Llama-3.1](https://developers.cloudflare.com/workers-ai/models/llama-3.1-8b-instruct).
-Meta provides the model, Cloudflare provides the infrastructure and tooling around it.
+Meta trains the model and, in this deployment, Cloudflare provides the infrastructure and tooling around it.
 This allows me to run a leading LLM for my own personal queries in an account where I control the configuration and data.
 I could use other models but I'll stick with Llama for this experiment.

-I already have Cloudflare Workers AI configured in my account.
-What I also want, though, are the logs.
-I would like to retain the requests/responses out of curiosity - maybe I can go back and run a model on those historical queries or just take a look at how frequently I use the tool.
-[Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/) provides exactly this option.
-I'll start there.
+I have already [turned on Cloudflare Workers AI](https://developers.cloudflare.com/workers-ai/) in my account.
+What I also want, though, are the logs from this experiment.
+I would like to retain the requests/responses out of curiosity - maybe I can go back and run a model on those historical queries.
+Or I can at least just take a look at how frequently I use the tool.
+[Cloudflare Workers AI Gateway](https://developers.cloudflare.com/ai-gateway/) provides exactly this featureset, so I'll start there.

 First, I'll navigate to the `Workers AI` section of the Cloudflare dashboard - specifically the `AI Gateway` page.
 Once there, I can create a new AI Gateway which will receive requests to the inference model behind it, log the requests and responses, and apply other optional features like caching and rate limiting.

 ![New AI Gateway](./media/create-ai-gateway.png)

-Since the model I plan to use is running on Cloudflare Workers AI, the setup in the next step is even easier.
-I can click the `API` button and the dashboard will share an API endpoint that I can use.
+Workers AI Gateway can act as a gateway between your users and any number of places where you run AI inference beyond just Cloudflare.
+Since the model I plan to use is running on Cloudflare Workers AI, though, the setup in the next step is even easier.
+I can click the `API` button and the dashboard will share an API endpoint that I can use for my gateway.

 ![AI Gateway Endpoint](./media/create-ai-gateway-endpoint.png)

-At the end of the path in that endpoint is a sample model.
-I'll edit it to use the specific Workers AI model in the next step.
+At the end of the path in that endpoint is the details of one available model for example purposes.
+I'll edit this path to use the specific Workers AI model in the next step.
 Before I do that, though, I need to create an API token that will allow me to call a model behind this API Gateway.
 I can do that from inside of the Workers AI section of the dashboard (example below) or from the API Token section as well.

 ![AI Gateway API Token](./media/create-token.png)

 ## Set Up the iOS Shortcut

 Alright, now I have an AI Gateway configured in Cloudflare, a model that I want to use available in Cloudflare Workers AI, and an API token that can access both.
+That was fast.
 Up next, I need a way for my iPhone and Watch to send requests to that endpoint and receive responses.
 To do that, I am going to use the iOS Shortcuts app.

-I'll start by grabbing a simple input action that will ask for text input.
+I'll start by grabbing a simple input action that will prompt for my question.
 Next, I will add a `Get contents of` action that uses the URL from my AI Gateway with the specific model I want in the path.
+This just tells the iOS Shortcut where to send the question and how to send it based on the details in the fields below.
+Like I mentioned earlier, since I want to use Llama 3.1 I will append that to the end of the AI Gateway path.

 I need to set the method to `POST` and add a couple of important details to the actual request.
-First, I need to set my Authorization token (do not worry, I have since rotated the one that you can see the first few characters from here).
+First, I need to provide my Authorization token (do not worry, I have since rotated the one that you can see the first few characters from here).
+I do not want to leave an open LLM API that anyone can use - this is just for me - and providing this token allows my Shortcut to authenticate and send the query.

 Next, the Workers AI API expects to receive the prompt in a message called, well, `prompt`.
-What I need to do is define that as a Key here and then long-press the Text field to use the output from the input gathering action above.
+What I need to do is define that as a Key here.
+I can then long-press the `Text` field to tell the Shortcut that the text I want sent as the `prompt` is the text that the input action above captured from me as a user.

 ![Shortcut Part One](./media/shortcut-part-one.PNG)

-If I try to run this, however, the response is going to come back as structured JSON like the example below.
-I need some way to strip it of that framing.
+If I try to run this, however, the response is going to come back as structured JSON like the example below, which is annoying.
+I want a way to strip it of that framing.

 ![Response JSON](./media/response-json.PNG)

 To do that, I'll use the `Get Dictionary Value` action that will parse the response for just the value contained in the `result`.
 However, inside of the `result` is the `response` so I need to repeat that step.

-> Important note: I made a mistake here.
-In the `Show` action that concludes the shortcut, I am showing the output of the first `Get Dictionary Value`.
-I just need to edit that, but I was too lazy this round to go back and grab a new screenshot.

 ![Shortcut Part One](./media/dictionary-value.PNG)